“A learned and detailed overview of indigenous Caribbean art. A pleasure to read.”—Samuel M. Wilson, author of The Archaeology of the Caribbean

 “An important contribution to our understanding of how art was integrated into the fabric of culture, society, and daily life in the precolonial Caribbean.
 Waldron brings an art historical perspective to the full range of material culture output that most archaeologists consider part of the ritual or ceremonial sphere of pre-Columbian and contact-era cultures.”—Peter E. Siegel, coeditor of Protecting Heritage in the Caribbean

-Lawrence Waldron, instructor of art history at the City University of New York, is the author of Handbook of Ceramic Animal Symbols in the Ancient Lesser Antilles.
+Lawrence Waldron, assistant professor of art history at Queens College of the City University of New York, is the author of Handbook of Ceramic Animal Symbols in the Ancient Lesser Antilles.

 A volume in the Florida Museum of Natural History: Ripley P. Bullen Series